Beautiful Houses In Soweto

 Why don’t we hear about the thousands of Black South Africans that live in neighborhoods that have gates, fancy cars, paved roads and tree lined streets?
 Why do we only get told that only bad things exist in Soweto, that only poverty and despair is the only option for Black South Africans from Soweto?

 Below are two pics I took of this lovely lady that let us into her home.
 Yes, it was in the shanty town part of Soweto but as you look at the pictures, do you see filth?
 Do you see dirt?
 Her house was so clean it was incredible.
 Simple?
 Yes.
 Poor?
 Yes.
 But dirty?
 Not at all.
-She was lovely and kind and her home in its modestly was lovely.
+She was lovely and kind and her home was modest and lovely.

-I’m here to tell you and show you with these few pictures that there is much more to Soweto that what you have been shown and told.
+There is much more to Soweto that what you may have been shown and told.
 Did you know there is a huge hospital in Soweto?
 There is a very large shopping mall as well?
 Here are 5 things you probably didn’t know were in Soweto.

-As we were driving down the streets of this neighborhood it was like I was seeing color for the first time.
+As we were driving down the streets of this neighborhood, it was like seeing color for the first time.
 My eyes could barely understand what was in front of them.
 How could people in Soweto live in nicer houses than some of my friends and family?
-What I was seeing was in complete contrast to the half-truths I had been told my whole life.
+This was in complete contrast to the half-truths the media shows.

-This trip to South Africa was one of those life changing trips that I think has shaped me for the better.
-It may not be South Africa that changes you, we are all affected in different ways by different things but whatever city or country does it for you, I hope you give it a try.
-You won’t be sorry.
+This trip to South Africa was one of those life changing trips that made me better.
+It may not be South Africa that changes you, we are all affected in different ways by different things but whatever city or country does it for you, you won’t be sorry.

 Did you know I also visited Cape Town?
 Wait until you read about my Uber ride that had me super scared!